 To overcome this, we have made use of ML models to derive such quantities for each individual star in our sample.
 Generally speaking, a model, $f(\mathbf{x})$, is trained over a sample on the dependence of a variable $y_\mathrm{true}$ to a set of independent variables, $\mathbf{x}$, to predict such variable, $y_\mathrm{pred}$, from a different sample of $\mathbf{x}$.

-\subsection{Training sets}
+\subsection{Training Sets}

-We assembled two different catalogs that will later be used to train prediction models to determine $D$ and $\vlos$ for all stars from the {\tt gaia\_source} table.
+We assembled two different catalogs that will be used later to train prediction models to determine $D$ and $\vlos$ for all stars from the {\tt gaia\_source} table.
 The $\vlos$ training table consists of 2427 stars with observed line-of-sight velocities, $v_{\mathrm{los, true}}$, either from {\tt gaia\_source}, the APOGEE survey, or one of the following publicly available catalogs: \citet{Ibata1997}, \citet{Giuffrida2010}, \citet{Frinchaboy2012}, and \citet{McDonald2012}.
 Common stars between the catalogs show consistent measurements in most cases.
-For stars with less than $ 10 \kms$ of standard deviation between catalogs we adopted the error-weighted average of their $v_{\mathrm{los, true}}$ as the final value.
+For stars with less than $ 10 \kms$ of standard deviation between catalogs, we adopted the error-weighted average of their $v_{\mathrm{los, true}}$ as the final value.
 Stars with larger standard deviation values were rejected.

-We composed the distance training table from more than 4000 RR-Lyraes stars around Sgr center from the SOS and VariClassifier catalogs published by DPAC making use of \Gaia DR2 \citep{Clementini2019, Holl2019, Rimoldini2019}.
+We composed the distance training table from more than 4000 RR Lyraes stars around Sgr center from the SOS and VariClassifier catalogs published by DPAC making use of \Gaia DR2 \citep{Clementini2019, Holl2019, Rimoldini2019}.
 Contaminants were removed following the method described in \citet{Rimoldini2019}.
-Their observed distances, $D_{\mathrm{true}}$, are derived from their pulsation modes, being therefore independent from the astrometric properties of the star.
+Their observed distances, $D_{\mathrm{true}}$, are derived from their pulsation modes, therefore making them independent from the astrometric properties of the star.
 We estimated an average error of 1.16 kpc in $D_{\mathrm{true}}$ from M54 member stars that accounts for both observational and calibration effects (see Appendix~\ref{Apx:Error_distance}).
-Details on how the joint SOS and VariClassifier catalogue was assembled and the computation of the RR Lyrae distances are available in \citet{Mateu2020}.
+Details on how the joint SOS and VariClassifier catalog was assembled and the computation of the RR Lyrae distances are available in \citet{Mateu2020}.